rdooley2/Homelab/Shuffle&Slack.md

 <p align="center">
-The final part of the project revolved around alert automation in Shuffle and Slack.
+The last technical part of the project revolved around alert automation in Shuffle and Slack.
 My plan was that whenever an alert triggered, the three from previous steps, a message would be sent out in Slack.
 This would simulate automation and what you might see in a work enviornment.
 First, I navigated to Shuffle and created an account.
 When brought to the home page, I clicked create workflow:<br/><br />
 <img src="https://i.imgur.com/pIznaqL.png" alt="Homelab Steps">
 <br />
 <br />